Quantum Magnetism in Minerals: Kagome systems

-The mineral kapellasite is a metastable polymorph of herbertsmithite, in which Zn ions occupy positions in the kagom\'e layers rather than at the intersites \cite{ColmanRitter08, ColmanSinclair10, Norman16}.
+The mineral kapellasite is a metastable polymorph of herbertsmithite, in which Zn ions occupy positions in the kagome layers rather than at the intersites \cite{ColmanRitter08, ColmanSinclair10, Norman16}.
 It is described by the space group $P\overline{3}m1$ and is commonly referred to\footnote{Alternative naming for polymorphs based on the chronological order of their discovery can also be found in the literature \cite{NilsenSimonet17}, but the one adopted here is by far the most common \cite{ColmanSinclair10, ColmanSinclair11, KermarrecZorko14, BoldrinFak15, PuphalBolte17}.} as $\alpha$-ZnCu$_3$(OH)$_6$Cl$_2$.
 Its isostructural Mg- and Mn-rich analogues haydeeite, $\alpha$-MgCu$_3$(OH)$_6$Cl$_2$ \cite{SchluterMalcherek07}, and misakiite, $\alpha$-MnCu$_3$(OH)$_6$Cl$_2$ \cite{NishioHamane17}, are also known.
-In the first comparative study of kapellasite and haydeeite, Janson \textit{et al.} \cite{JansonRichter08} employed electronic-structure and exact-diagonalization calculations to argue that further-neighbor exchange interactions across the kagom\'e hexagons, shown in Fig.~\ref{Fig:KapellasiteHaydeeite}~(a), may play a crucial role in determining the magnetic ground states of both minerals.
+In the first comparative study of kapellasite and haydeeite, Janson \textit{et al.} \cite{JansonRichter08} employed electronic-structure and exact-diagonalization calculations to argue that further-neighbour exchange interactions across the kagome hexagons, shown in Fig.~\ref{Fig:KapellasiteHaydeeite}\,(a), may play a crucial role in determining the magnetic ground states of both minerals.
 The corresponding exchange constants, $J_{\rm d}\approx0.9$~meV for kapellasite vs. 0.8~meV for haydeeite, are nearly the same.
-However, the nearest-neighbor AFM interaction $J_1$ along the sides of the kagom\'e triangles is 3 times stronger in kapellasite than in haydeeite.
-At the same time, the second-nearest-neighbor coupling $J_2$ is negligible.
+However, the nearest-neighbour AFM interaction $J_1$ along the sides of the kagome triangles is 3 times stronger in kapellasite than in haydeeite.
+At the same time, the second-nearest-neighbour coupling $J_2$ is negligible.
 This implies that the ground state is solely determined by the ratio $\alpha=J_{\rm d}/J_1$ that is very different for the two compounds: $\alpha\approx0.36$ for kapellasite and $\alpha\approx1$ for haydeeite.
-The diagonal coupling lifts the degeneracy of the pure KAFM ground state ($\alpha=0$) in favor of a complex noncoplanar ``cuboc'' order with 12 magnetic sublattices similar to the one proposed for the $J_1$-$J_2$

-kagom\'e Heisenberg model \cite{DomengeSindzingre05}.
+The diagonal coupling lifts the degeneracy of the pure KAFM ground state ($\alpha=0$) in favour of a complex noncoplanar ``cuboc'' order with 12 magnetic sublattices similar to the one proposed for the $J_1$-$J_2$ kagome Heisenberg model \cite{DomengeSindzingre05}.
 For strong $J_{\rm d}$, magnetic correlations along the chains built by diagonal bonds dominate, suggesting that low-energy spin dynamics in haydeeite may be represented by fractionalized spinon excitations as in 1D spin-chain models.